The path of a Youth Peer Mentor: the story of Malika Kartanbaeva

-"I immediately filled out an application and sent it by mail, because that was exactly where I wanted to see myself for a long time," Malika stated with enthusiasm.
+“I immediately filled out an application and sent it by mail, because that was exactly where I wanted to see myself for a long time,” Malika says enthusiastically.

 According to Malika, everyone wants to express their opinion but they do not always hear each other or consider each other’s opinions.
 This is where the discussion clubs provide an opportunity to build a bridge of understanding between people, to learn to listen to each other and not to automatically contradict but rather to welcome a different opinion and be interested in “why does he or she think so?”

-"If we want to develop and live in a peaceful society – we must learn to coexist peacefully and take into account the opinions of others" - says Bektur.
+“If we want to develop and live in a peaceful society – we must learn to coexist peacefully and take into account the opinions of others” adds Bektur.